winglang/playground/src/tutorials/03-tutorial.md

    log("Cloud Function was called with ${s}");
 });
 ```
-2. Invoke the function (similar to how you pushed a message to the Queue) and see the resulting logs at the bottom of the console.
+2. Invoke the function (similar to how you pushed a message to the Queue) and see the resulting logs at the bottom of the simulator.